 Good evening, ladies and gentlemen, and doggies.
-This is The Daily Bone, and I’m your humble doggie host Joseph (Joey dog) Stephens sitting in for Chester L. W. Stephens.
+This is The Daily Bone, and I’m your humble doggie host Joseph (Joey dog) Spaniel sitting in for Chester L. W. Spaniel.
 You will find out why in a minute.

 |Barking up the wrong tree.|